aaronj1335/aaronj1335.github.com/_posts/2014-07-11-reactive-programming-and-mvc.md

 ---
 layout: post
-title: frp, mvc, and other tla's
+title: reactive programming and mvc
 author: Aaron Stacy
 ---

-functional reactive programming (frp) demos are impressive. two of my favorites are:
+reactive programming demos are impressive. two of my favorites are:

 - the [flapjax paper][flapjax]'s [example of drag and drop][flapjax-dnd]
 - [jafar husain][]'s example of [an auto-complete widget][netflix-autocomplete]